Peatland ACTION Partnership Monitoring Strategy 2024-2030

 Project details and progress update

-Timescale: We aim to integrate remote sensing monitoring tools into the Restoration Monitoring Network and wider monitoring of peatland restoration by 2024/25.
+Timescale: We aimed to begin integrating remote sensing monitoring tools into the Restoration Monitoring Network and wider monitoring of peatland restoration by 2024/25.
+The development of tools and use of UAVs to support Peatland ACTION is ongoing.

 2023/24: Progress was made in a further two research reports developing and improving the methodology to use the InSAR technique in conjunction with time series analysis and statistical machine learning to map an aspect of peatland condition at the landscape to national scale.
 In addition, a further method has been developed which quantifies trajectories of change in peatland condition which is sensitive to the initial impacts of restoration, infrastructure development and drought.
 The following reports will be published in late 2024/early 2025: